elenadoran1984/TheInternetApp/README.md

-The project is created based on https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/ course, by Angie Jones
+The project is created based on https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/ course, by Angie Jones.

 In this course, I have learned: